London Liberal Democrats: UK general elections

+Gold indicates the constituencies won by the London Liberal Democrats at the 2024 general election.

-The table below shows the London Liberal Democrats results at UK general elections since the area of Greater London was created.
-Results between February 1974 and 1979 are for the Liberal Party.
-Results for 1983 and 1987 are for the predecessor SDP–Liberal Alliance.
+The table below shows the London Liberal Democrats results at United Kingdom (UK) general elections since the London Government Act 1963 created the administrative area of Greater London in 1965.
+Results between 1966 and 1979 are for the Liberal Party, while results between 1983 and 1987 are for the SDP–Liberal Alliance.